varneberg/varneberg.github.io/Cheat_Sheets/INF226/INF226_Cheat_Sheet.md

 - Relation databases
 - Domain specific language
-- Queries contructed for other languages
+- Queries constructed for other languages
 - Queries are constructed from user input

 #### Problems with SQL